 While the book is available on Amazon, you can only get a signed copy here on my site.

 If you don’t have an eReader I would suggest the PDF version which allows you to print recipes as you go, if you wish.
 Buy one for yourself, a gift to another.
 All you have to do is email the download link to your loved ones.

 - 3–4 pounds boneless pork shoulder butt, rolled and tied

 - ¼ cup vegetable oil

 - ¼ cup fresh sage, chopped

-- 1 sweet potato, cut into thick slices
+- 1 large sweet potato, cut into thick slices

 - 1 tsp. butter